terra-money/docs/docs/validate/run-a-full-terra-node/System-configuration.md

-# System Configuration
+# System configuration

 :::warning Recommended operating systems
 This guide has been tested against Linux distributions only.
 To ensure a successful production environment setup, consider using a Linux system.
 :::